 For PCs, Windows virus removal is a constantly changing field.
 There are such a large number of new viruses coming out all the time that it takes skilled, knowledgeable technicians to get the virus removed correctly and permanently.

-30. Penetration Tester (also known as Ethical Hacker or Assurance Validator)
+21. Penetration Tester or Ethical Hacker or Assurance Validator

 This security technician not only scans for and identifies vulnerabilities, but also exploits them to provide hard evidence that they are vulnerabilities.
 When penetration-testing large infrastructures such as power grids, utility systems, and nuclear facilities, large teams of penetration testers, called Red Teams, are employed.
 This expert finds security vulnerabilities in target systems, networks, and applications in order to help enterprises improve their security.